This week, I’ll be sharing a few project ideas using fresh roses and aloe.

 Place the petals and aloe vera gel in a mini food processor (like this one.)
 Blend them together thoroughly.
 You’ll notice that it gets a little frothy in the process, but that’s not a problem.

 After blending, strain the now pink aloe juice from the rose petal pieces.
 Because the mixture is so thick, you’ll need to rub it through a mesh sieve or something similar.
 Squeeze and press on the petals to get every last drop of goodness out.

 Store your finished aloe rose gel in the refrigerator.
-Depending on the level of preservatives in your purchased bottle of aloe, it should stay fresh for several weeks or more.
+Depending on the level of preservatives in your purchased bottle of aloe, it should stay fresh for around a week.
 For longer storage, freeze the gel in ice cube trays, then store individual cubes in the freezer for future use.